-Bioethanol Fuel - Fuel For Your Bio Fireplace
+Bioethanol Fuel - Fuel For Your Bioethanol Fire

-For your perfect fireplace experience, we have put together a selection of bioethanol fuel sets for you here.
+For your perfect bioethanol fire experience, we have put together a selection of bioethanol fuel sets for you here.
 Depending on your needs, you can decide whether to buy just a single bottle or to stock up on a small supply of high-quality bioethanol fuel right away.
+Aside from plenty other appealing bio ethanol fire accessories, the bioethanol fuel is an excellent way of creating a cosy, eco-friendly home.

-Our bioethanol fuel is produced in Germany and has an alcohol content of 96.6% - we recommend to always use bioethanol with an alcohol percentage between 95% - 97,5% for the best experience.
-Lower percentage bioethanol fuel can burn with a blue-ish flame and give off a smell of alcohol.
+Our bioethanol fuel is produced in Germany and has an alcohol percentage of 96.6 - we recommend to always use bioethanol with an alcohol percentage between 95% - 97,5% for the best experience.
+Lower percentage bioethanol fuel can burn with a blueish flame and give off a smell of alcohol.
 Higher percentage bioethanol fuel burns faster and hotter, and not all fireplaces are made for this.

 Products - Bioethanol For Ethanol Fireplaces